justincrosbie/llamaindex-rag-next/README.md

-This is a a little chatbot that uses RAG with OpenAI API via llamaindex to query your data.
+This is a little chatbot that uses RAG with OpenAI API via llamaindex to query your data.
 In Javascript!
 It has a little Next.JS frontend

 ## Getting Started